fflopsi/twobodyproblem/README.md

       2. `pip install -r requirements.txt`

 Now, the code is available and runnable with `python "C:\Users\[Your Username]\Two Body Problem\two-body-problem_simulation\run-main.py"`

+(You may need Microsoft Visual C++ to run vpython, so install it from [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/) if needed.)

 <a name="linux"/>